Brian Gay: Professional career

 Gay did not play during the 2014–15 season after back surgery and played the next two seasons on a Major Medical Extension.
 A T6 at the 2017 Valero Texas Open secured his return to the PGA Tour.

 In November 2020, Gay won his fifth PGA Tour event (and first in seven years) at the Bermuda Championship when he defeated Wyndham Clark in a playoff.
+Gay was two strokes behind the 54-hole leader Doc Redman at the start of the final round but shot a 7-under 64 on Sunday en route to the win.

+Gay has always been a very short hitter of the ball, but has been hailed as one of golf's greatest putters in the game's modern era.
+He was ranked inside the top 25 in strokes gained putting on the PGA Tour for ten seasons in a row from 2004 to 2013, achieving the top ten in five of those seasons and achieving his career high of 4th in the 2012 season.
+All of his five PGA Tour victories have taken place on venues with Bermuda grass greens in the southern portion of the United States or in other countries with warm climates year-round.
+During the final round broadcast in the 2020 Bermuda Championship, golf channel commentator and 12-time PGA Tour winner Justin Leonard gave Brian Gay the nickname "King of Bermuda Grass" paying homage to these distinctions.

 Personal life

 Gay was mentioned frequently in Bud, Sweat and Tees: A Walk on the Wild Side of the PGA Tour by Alan Shipnuck, which profiled Rich Beem's rookie year on the PGA Tour.
 Steve Duplantis, who became Gay's caddy following a split with Beem, was chronicled as well in Shipnuck's book.